-Your doctor may order a combination of tests and procedures to diagnose osteomyelitis and to determine which germ is causing the infection.
+Your doctor may order a combination of tests and procedures to diagnose osteomyelitis and to determine which germ is causing the infection, such as:

 - Computerized tomography (CT) scan.
 A CT scan combines X-ray images taken from many different angles, creating detailed cross-sectional views of a person's internal structures.

 - Magnetic resonance imaging (MRI).
-Using radio waves and a strong magnetic field, MRIs can produce exceptionally detailed images of bones and the soft tissues that surround them.
+Using radio waves and a strong magnetic field, MRI scans can produce exceptionally detailed images of bones and the soft tissues that surround them.